ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-08-10-chinese-data-cleaning.markdown

     return text
 {% endhighlight %}

-This is just for reference.
+> **Note**: this is just for reference.
+The function `replace_quotes()` cannot handle situations if one quote of a pair is missing.
 Feel free to add more according to your needs.

-Now it is done.
+Now it is done!